lcgamboa/qemu/README.md

 # Differences from the Espressif QEMU fork

 * Support for compiling as a dynamic library
-* WIFI support (station mode) for ESP32 and ESP32C3
+* WIFI support (Station and SoftAP modes) for ESP32 and ESP32C3
 * ESP-NOW protocol support for ESP32 and ESP32C3
+* ESP32 an ESP32C3 IOMUX

 # Using WIFI support